What is the average salary in Honolulu, HI?

 Kitchen Manager

 Supervise kitchen staff and ensure food quality.
 Manage inventory and maintain kitchen cleanliness.
-Ideal for those in the hospitality industry.
+Work in busy restaurants and hotels.

 Find Kitchen Manager jobs in Honolulu, HI